Graylog2/documentation/pages/searching/widgets.rst

 Widgets
 ---------------------

-Graylog supports a wide variety of widgets that allow you to quickly visualize data from your logs.
+Graylog supports a wide variety of widgets which allow you to quickly visualize data from your logs.
 A widget is either a :ref:`widgets-message-table` or an :ref:`widgets-aggregation`.
 This section intends to give you some information to better understand each widget type, and how they can help you to see relevant details from the many logs you receive.

 A widget can be freely placed inside a query.
 A widget can be edited or duplicated by clicking on the chevron on the right side in the head of the widget.
-Next to the chevron is a filter symbol, where filters can be added to the top search query.

 .. image:: /images/searching/views_widget.png
    :align: center